GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 | 15   | xylene sub          | 2 min           |
 | 16   | xylene sub          | 2 min           |

 3. Once all staining steps are completed, let the slides air dry for a few minutes.
 Re-paraffin Eosin Y and hematoxylin containers.
+(Make sure to fill out data sheet placed on top of the hood)
 4. Add a drop of xylene substitute mounting medium to cover the tissue on the slide.
 Add the coverslip, being careful not to create bubbles.
 Let sit overnight
 5. Slides are ready to be imaged!